Shah Tahir

-Imam Shah Tahir bin Radi al-Din II al-Husayni ad-Dakkani was a Deccani (Muhammad-Shahi or Mu'mini) Nizari Ismaili Imam, astronomer, philosopher and minister of the Shia Nizam Shahi dynasty of Ahmednagar.
+Shah Tahir, also known as Tahir Shah, (شاه طاهر الحسيني الدكني; 1486 – 1549) and known in his lifetime by his followers as Hujjatullah was a Nizari Ismaili Imam from the Muhammad-Shahi (Mu'mini) line and an astronomer and philosopher who served as a minister of the Nizam Shahi dynasty in South India.

 Early life

-Imam Shah Tahir was son of Imam Shah Razi-ud-Din II, a descendant of the Fatimid Caliphs of Egypt and a Nizari Ismaili Imam.
-After the establishment of Safavid dynasty and its surge against mysticism, he gave up Ismaili mysticism and joined Shah Ismail's court in early 1520 AD, but he had to leave Iran after Shah Ismail grew suspicious.
+Imam Shah Tahir was born in Khund, a village in Gilan near the border with Qazvin, that has since been abandoned.
+He was the son of Imam Shah Radi ad-Din II, a descendant of the Nizaris of Alamut who claimed descent from the Fatimids of Egypt and a Nizari Ismaili Imam.
+During his youth, he spent time studying and teaching in Kashan.
+After the establishment of Safavid dynasty and its surge against mysticism, he gave up Isma'ili mysticism and joined Shah Ismail's court in early 1520 AD, but he had to leave Iran after Shah Ismail grew suspicious, making his way to India.
 He was a student of the great 16th century astronomer, Shams al-Din al-Khafri.

-Life and Career in India
+Life and career

 Imam Shah Tahir arrived in Goa in mid-1520, but was ignored by the Adil Shahi monarch.
 He left Bijapur and moved to Parenda, where he started teaching almagest, a treatise by Ptolemy on astronomy.
 In 1522 AD, on request of Sultan Burhan Nizam Shah, he joined the court of Ahmadnagar.
-He also acted as chief diplomat.
-He used to deliver lectures twice a week in the fort.
-He persuaded King Burhan Nizam Shah to adopt Shi'ism.
+He also acted as chief diplomat, and would deliver lectures twice a week in the fort.
+Eventually, in 1538 AD, he persuaded the Sunni sultan to convert to Nizari Shi'ism, of which he was imam of the largest branch at that time.
+The sultan would also declare Nizarism the official state religion.

 He wrote many books, among them were: